Ready4theCrush/concha/README.md

  This sets up a planner, simulates some transactions, then learns from them to make predictions.
  1. Create a planner, and specify the price/cost/batch size for the simulated data.
-  Let's simulate a fancy cupcake cafe:
+  Let's simulate a fancy cupcake cafe.
     ```python
     from concha import Planner